 Buy/Sell-Back Transaction.
-A transaction in which one party purchases a security (in consideration for a cash payment) and agrees to sell back that security to the other party (in consideration for the original cash payment plus a premium).
+A transaction in which one party purchases a security (in consideration for a cash payment) and agrees to sell back that security (or in some cases an equivalent security) to the other party (in consideration for the original cash payment plus a premium).

 Cap Transaction.
-A transaction in which one party pays a single or periodic fixed amount and the other party pays periodic amounts of the same currency based on the excess, if any, of a specified floating rate (in the case of an interest rate cap) or commodity price (in the case of a commodity cap) in each case that is reset periodically over a specified per annum rate (in the case of an interest rate cap) or commodity price (in the case of an interest rate cap) or commodity price (in the case of an interest rate cap) or commodity price (in the case of an interest rate cap) or commodity price (in the case of an interest rate cap) or commodity price (in the case of a commodity cap).
+A transaction in which one party pays a single or periodic fixed amount and the other party pays periodic amounts of the same currency based on the excess, if any, of a specified floating rate (in the case of an interest rate cap), rate or index (in the case of an economic statistic cap) or commodity price (in the case of a commodity cap) in each case that is reset periodically over a specified per annum rate (in the case of an interest rate cap), rate or index (in the case of an economic statistic cap) or commodity price (in the case of a commodity cap).

 Collar Transaction.
-A collar is a combination of a cap and a floor where one party is the floating rate or floating commodity price payer on the cap and the other party is the floating rate or floating commodity price payer on the floor.
+A collar is a combination of a cap and a floor where one party is the floating rate, floating index or floating commodity price payer on the cap and the other party is the floating rate, floating index or floating commodity price payer on the floor.